milindmovasha/show-merkle-tree/README.md

 ## Getting Started

-First, add the .env file in root folder of your project and provide the URL for node API you want to use.
+If you want to fetch the block data using web3.js APIs, add the .env file in root folder of your project and provide the URL for node API you want to use.
 For example if you are using Alchemy, add variable as follows:

 ```
 NEXT_PUBLIC_WEB3_API_URL="https://eth-mainnet.g.alchemy.com/v2/YOUR_API_KEY"